ImTiaan/DataFinder/README.md

 ## ▶️ How to Run

-To start the scraper, ensure your terminal (or PowerShell) is still open in the folder, and run:
+To start the scraper, make sure your terminal (or PowerShell) is still open in the folder, and run:

 ```bash
 npm run scrape